-GMEC revised and approved: October 2016 GMEC reviewed and approved: April 2019
+GMEC approved: July 2014 GMEC revised and approved: October 2016 GMEC reviewed and approved: April 2019

 The GMEC is responsible for oversight of all graduate medical education programs in accordance with the ACGME.
 This oversight will consist of program reviews dependent on program performance.